 I was raised to not saying anything at all if I don’t have anything nice to say.
 That being said, I’m obligated to write at least 300 words on The Hustle, so… Here are 600.

-In this version, the gender roles are switched, as Anne Hathaway and Rebel Wilson are now in the Michael Caine and Steve Martin roles.
-They play con artists, like the original, Hathaway’s Josephine plays a high-end con game, scamming rich men who always doubt a woman is smarter than they are.
-Rebel Wilson’s Lonnie plays a low-rent game (yet the filmmaker’s state she has $500,000 in the bank), which are scraps compared to the long-cons Josephine and her team is playing.
-They then team up, as Lonnie learns from Josephine, and play a con game of their own and with each other.
+The gender roles are switched in this version, as Anne Hathaway and Rebel Wilson are now in the Michael Caine and Steve Martin roles.
+Like the original, Hathaway’s Josephine plays a high-end con game.
+They play con artists, scamming rich men who always doubt a woman is smarter than they are.
+Rebel Wilson’s Lonnie plays a low-rent game (yet the filmmaker states she has $500,000 in the bank), which are scraps compared to the long-cons Josephine and her team is playing.
+As Lonnie learns from Josephine, they then team up and play a con game of their own and with each other.

-Unfortunately, Rebel Wilson will be the fall girl here, as she takes over a role from Steve Martin who is a much more nuanced actor than she is at the moment.
-Yes, you get a lot of Wilson’s charming shtick, but when you combine that with scenes that play out exactly the same way (in particular, in the jailhouse, where she attempts to mimic Martin’s iconic shtick trying to remember Lawrence’s name), it becomes tedious and frankly boring.
-With the exception of a scene where they play shoot peasants instead of pheasants, I don’t remember finding anything close to laughing out loud.
+Unfortunately, Rebel Wilson will be the fall girl here.
+She takes over a role from Steve Martin, who is a much more nuanced actor than she is at the moment.
+Yes, you get a lot of Wilson’s charming shtick.
+The film combines that with scenes that play out the same way.
+Take for example the jailhouse scene where she attempts to mimic Martin’s iconic shtick trying to remember Lawrence’s name.
+It becomes tedious and frankly boring.
+Except for a scene where they play shoot peasants instead of pheasants, I don’t remember finding anything close to laughing out loud.

-I recently watch the all-female directed and written Wine Country, where you have a film with its flaws but that has what Hollywood needs to make more of: A female-centric story that is smart, genuine and offers something real.
-The Hustle (and last year’s Ocean’s 8) are attempts at female lead films with all style, no substance, and plots that are on life support.
+I recently watch the all-female directed and written Wine Country, where you have a film with its flaws, but that has what Hollywood needs to make more of: A female-centric story that is smart, genuine and offers something real.
+The Hustle (and last year’s Ocean’s 8) are attempts at female lead films with all style, no substance, and plots on life support.
 It is not a coincidence that these two films were written and directed by men.
-Like I said in my review of Amy Poehler’s new film, it’s not just about casting supremely talented women in studio films or in leading roles anymore; it’s about giving diversity a voice and putting these women as leads in better material.
+Like I said in my review of Amy Poehler’s Wine Country, it’s not just about casting supremely talented women in studio films or leading roles anymore.
+It’s about giving diversity a voice and putting these women as leads in better material.